Germany in the 17th century with delayed happiness

 With the new desire to decorate, the serious veneration of the power, which the court society seemed to be so important, also suffered.

-The rulers obviously also fed up the pomp, they just wanted it to be nice; And elegant, as a new buzzword from France stated - in Rococo, the entire court life became a good bit of "finer" and thus (sometimes) more content.
+The rulers obviously also fed up the pomp, they just wanted it to be nice; And elegant, as a new word word from France stated.
+In Rococo, the entire court life became a good bit of "finer" and thus (sometimes) more content.

 Still Louis XIV of France had celebrated his life as a public event in an exalted Baroque Art.
-With the goal and purpose, he wanted to hold his followers (the nobility) at the courtyard and steer them as desired, he led his followers through evidence of favor or by withdrawing favor.
+With the goal and purpose, he wanted to hold his followers (the nobility) on the farm and steer them as desired.

-So a very similar model as many Facebook stars today, which is prospect of favor of his follow-up or the favor by the environment when it (with hormonally effective, allergy-causing and cancer-suspect ingredients), (exploited) designer clothes (only a few seconds) machines for the production of vegetable pampers and Buy/use or use utensils to optimize your own appearance (eye -related neon -colored plastic, production costs gene zero).
+So a very similar model, as some Facebook stars today, which is prospect of favor of his follow-up or favor withdrawal by the surroundings when it (with hormonally effective, allergy-causing and cancer-suspended ingredients) beauty products, (exploitingly produced) designer clothes (only a few seconds) machines for the production of vegetable pampers and Buy/use and use utensils to optimize your own appearance (eye -disturbing neon -colored plastic, production costs gene zero).

-From around 1700 rational thinking was allowed, one was able to refer to reason as a universal judgment, not only as a ruler, but also as a citizen - and as a building artist.
-That is why the new ideas have also influenced architecture, the works of the baroque theater artists were rejected as church propaganda or as a help in the self-expression of a ruler, the Rococo as an art of enlightenment rejected such glorification.
+From around 1700, rational thinking was allowed, one was able to refer to reason as a universal judgment, not only as rulers, but also as a citizen - and as a building artist.
+That is why the new ideas have influenced architecture.
+The works of the baroque theater artists were rejected as church propaganda or as a help in the self-expression of a ruler, the Rococo as an art of enlightenment rejected such glorification.

 In addition to flourishes and arabesques, there are definitely bizarre, some seemingly elegantly cautious facial expressions say something completely different when looking closely, some grotesque exaggerated gestures can be confidently interpreted as pure irony.